naveenleo/turtlegame/README.txt

 Turtle and Teleporters

-- The project has imported the own module turtle which is used as a drawing tool.
+- The project has imported the own python module turtle which is used as a drawing tool.

+- It is a 2D two player game

 - I have created a two player game.
 In which a point to point travel.